sambhavDey2005/Crop-Advisory-System/README.md

 Contributions are welcome to improve the accuracy of the model, expand sensor integration, and support more geographical areas.

 License
 This project is open-source and free to use.
-See the LICENSE file for details.
+See the LICENSE file for details